Stellar Questions to Ask During Your Medical School Interview

 Yes, you should ask questions to anyone involved in the interview process.
 Be polite and professional with everyone, including students.

-8. How Can I Ask Questions During Mmis Or Group Interviews?
+8. How Can I Ask Questions During MMIs Or Group Interviews?

 During MMIs and group interviews, demonstrate your collaborative abilities by asking questions based on your interactions and observations of others.
 MMIs are short and strictly timed, so stay on track the entire time.